v-rgrace/Viva/Viva/learning/workday-create-raas-report.md

     1. Once configuration is complete on the Admin portal, within the next 24 hours delta sync calls the report API, and accordingly data reflect in Viva Learning.
 Refer to this document for details on enabling integration on Admin portal.

-> [!NOTE]
-> Assignments with the completion status “manually waived” are not shown on the Viva Learning UX.

 ## Create RaaS report on Workday portal for user data sync